Alcohol, Drugs, and Other Intoxicants

 Drugs and Other Intoxicants

 Drugs that are not legally available shall not be used, possessed, sold, or distributed on campus.
 Moreover, the unauthorized distribution of prescription drugs on the campus by a person to another person is prohibited.
 Misuse of drugs and other intoxicants is also prohibited.

 Possession or Consumption

 The possession or consumption of alcoholic beverages on the Iowa State University campus will be permitted in accordance with state law.
-Pursuant to the Board of Regents policies, the consumption of alcoholic beverages on the campus will generally be permitted only where approved by the senior vice president for university services.
+Pursuant to the Board of Regents policies, the consumption of alcoholic beverages on the campus will generally be permitted only where approved by the senior vice president for operations and finance.

 Possession and consumption of alcoholic beverages is permitted in university housing according to the policies established by the Department of Residence and only for those persons having attained drinking age as stipulated in the laws of the State of Iowa.

 Recognition or Fundraising Purpose

 In the case of a specific reception and/or dinner function, alcohol may be served in situations deemed unique or unusual.
 The events should involve unique recognition and/or specific fundraising efforts.
 They would not normally involve routine continuing education, lectures, or other professional programs that frequently occur on the campus.
 Normally, alcohol will be not utilized in regular campus buildings for seminar speakers, staff recruitment, or similar events.
 If alcohol is desired, the permission of the senior vice president for operations and finance is required.

 Because the majority of the undergraduate student body is not of legal drinking age, events involving alcohol should be ones where the participants are not primarily from the undergraduate student body.